After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 The process was surprisingly simple, and the stakes felt low, because I knew that a more advanced mapper would review my work and fix any mistakes.
 And although it was a bit tedious, it was also gratifying.
 As Böhm says, "It's so rewarding when you know that every single mapping project we're being asked to do is being patiently awaited by someone in the field who needs the data in order to do their work."

-According to one estimate more than 405,000 villages on OpenStreetMap remain "unmapped."
+According to one estimate, more than 405,000 villages on OpenStreetMap remain "unmapped."
 But even that term is open to different definitions, Engstrom says: "It depends on how much detail you need."

 As open mapping continues to grow, Leo warns that it is "imperative for anyone who is involved in small or big ways to have a very strong sense of responsibility for privacy."
 That's why, according to Böhm, the consent, well-being and participation of local populations — both in mapping and in determining which areas need to be mapped — are core tenets of Missing Maps' ethical code.